Yachtmaster revision module 19 of 20

 • Tune gain and clutter controls carefully

-Read the full radar setup and tuning lesson
+Read the full lesson: Radar Set-up and Tuning

 Radar Fixing and Parallel Indexing